otrosien/restdocs-wiremock/README.md

 API contract.
 The mock templates can be packaged as jar files and be published into your company's artifact repository for this purpose.

+Details and background information can be read on our [ePages Developer Blog](https://developer.epages.com/blog/2016/07/14/wiremock.html).

 ## Contents

 This repository consists of four projects